ToxelEr/Pixel-8/README.md

 # Pixel-8
-Pixel-8 is a fantasy console for making , tiny games or art
+a fantasy console for making , tiny games or art